en

 Unlike their more intricate counterparts, such as CRLs or lenticular images, barcodes are inexpensive, easy to add to documents, and can be read with a regular smartphone.
 But despite their apparent simplicity, barcodes play a crucial role in document security.

-This post covers how barcodes are used in identity documents, what data they can contain, and how to read them effectively.
+This post covers how barcodes are used in identity documents, what data they can contain, and how barcode reading software helps you processes them effectively.

-Generally, barcodes are categorized into two main groups: 1D (one-dimensional) and 2D (two-dimensional).
-1D barcodes are read horizontally, so only their width is important.
-With 2D barcodes, both the width and height are important.
-There are over 80 barcode types in total, and this number is growing, incorporating more creative designs.
+Barcodes are generally categorized into two main groups: 1D and 2D.
+1D barcodes are read horizontally, so only their width carries the encoded information.
+With 2D barcodes, both width and height matter, allowing them to store more data in a smaller space.

-When it comes to identity documents, however, the range of barcode types is more conservative.
-According to the latest data from the Regula identity document template database, there are seven main barcode types: three of them are from the 1D group, and four are 2D.
+There are over 90 barcode types in total as new formats appear.
+In identity documents, however, the range is more conservative.
+According to Regula’s identity document template database, there are seven main barcode types: three from the 1D group and four from the 2D group.

 Let’s have a closer look at each of them.